 Stipends of up to $6000 per faculty course designer/coordinator and up to $30,000 for departments are available.

-Because of changes in NAU's funding model, the university must find ways to educate students more efficiently.
+Because of changes in higher education, the university must find ways to improve student success, engage students in active learning, and educate students more efficiently.
 Thus, the goals of this initiative include redesigning courses in ways that increase capacity, make better use of campus resources—including facilities and faculty time—and improve student learning at a lower cost per student.
 Specifically, the university seeks to

 - Reduce the number of in-person class sessions for a course while increasing structured out-of-class and online learning activities for students